Personal Protection and Hygiene

 A thorough review of the evidence indicates that face masks protect others from spread of infection by intercepting large aerosol droplets that are released when exhaling, speaking, singing, coughing or sneezing.

 Colleges or departments may determine that additional signage is needed to reinforce face mask requirements.
-Approved signage is available to download or purchase on the UniPrint website and should be coordinated via the FOD or Wexner Medical Center signage coordinator.
+Approved signage is available to download or purchase on the UniPrint website and should be coordinated via the Facilities Operations and Development, or Wexner Medical Center signage coordinator.

 Hands should be washed frequently with soap and water for at least 20 seconds, especially after touching common surfaces.

 If soap and water are not available, 70% alcohol-based hand sanitizer should be used.
-The university is taking measures to make hand sanitizer widely available across Ohio State’s campuses.
+The university has made hand sanitizer widely available across Ohio State’s campuses.